-Being convicted of a sex crime can be one of the most life-changing events of a person’s life because even after serving time, he or she may still be labeled as a sex offender.
+Any sex offender defense lawyer in Vista will tell you that being convicted of a sex crime can be one of the most life-changing events a person can go through because even after serving time, he or she may still be labeled as a sex offender.
 While not all sex crimes require registration as a sex offender, those labeled as such will face harassment and discrimination for the rest of their lives as they follow the strict rules set forth by the California legislature.
 These laws restrict where sex offenders can live and also require them to register with the local government every year and every time he or she moves or changes jobs.

 If you have been convicted of a sex crime, after registering with the government, your name will then appear on an online database where anyone can view your name, address, photo and the offenses you committed.
 While this registry is intended to protect the public, many vigilantes have used this information to illegally hunt down and harm or harass registered sex offenders.